First-Year Spring Admission

 If I take courses elsewhere in the fall, will I be able to graduate from Cornell a semester early (i.e., in May)?
 If I do not attend college elsewhere in the fall, or if I do and take fewer than 12 credits, can I still accelerate and graduate in May?

-The undergraduate college you are admitted to will advise your graduation plans.
+The undergraduate college you are admitted to will advise you regarding your graduation plans.
 We encourage you to review the FAQs above for your undergraduate college.

 Can I enroll in Cornell as an Extramural student through Cornell’s Continuing Education program in the fall?